-30-amp connections are limited to amps and watts.
+30-amp connections are limited to 30 amps and 3,600 watts.

-50-amp connections are limited to amps and watts.
+50-amp connections are limited to 100 amps and 12,000 watts.

-When staying in the RV and not hooked up at a campground, your unit goes into .
+When staying in the RV and not hooked up at a campground, your unit goes into low power mode.

-Household style outlets require an to work off your batteries when not plugged into shore power.
+Household style outlets require an inverter to work off your batteries when not plugged into shore power.